 Entrepreneurs: Tomer Alpert

-Felt is the highest quality, most personal way to send real, handwritten cards and photos to friends and loved ones.
+The highest quality Felt is the most personal way to send to friends and loved ones real photos and handwritten cards.
 Your handwriting is 100% authentic like you wrote it with pen and paper.
 It’s personal mail for the modern world: beautiful, fun and couldn’t be simpler.

-Just select one of our many original card designs, or select a photo from your phone.
-Then write a personal message on the front or back of the card with a stylus or just your finger.
-You can send a Felt card to just one person or send the same card or photos to lots of friends and family, to share and preserve your special memories.
+You can simply select a photo from your phone or select one of the many original card designs they have.
+Then with a stylus or just your finger write a personal message on the front or back of the card.
+You can send the same card or photos to lots of friends and family or send a Felt card to just one person or to share and preserve your special memories.

 |$100,000 for 10%||$100,000 for 10% of Alpha M||Barbara Corcoran|